kaik5/Cargeeks-used-car-web-project/README.md

 # Project Description
-Cargeeks project for car business owners using Django.
+Fully functional website for car business owners using Django as backend.

 ### Overview